Afang Soup

 If it looks too watery, squeeze out the excess liquid, so that the liquid from the waterleaf will not overpower your soup thereby making it slimy and watery.

 2. Place your waterleaf in a pot and steam on low heat.
-Do not add water, the leaf will release its own moisture.
+Meanwhile, do not add water, the leaf will release its own moisture.

 Step 4: Build the Soup Base